 Once you’re finished wearing a sling, you begin a rehabilitation program that includes at-home exercises and physical therapy.
 These exercises restore your range of motion and restore strength and stability to your shoulder joint.

 If you have a weak shoulder joint or you experience multiple dislocations, surgical intervention may be necessary.
-Dr. Thon and Dr. Schwappach specialize in minimally invasive arthroscopic procedures that allow for speedy recovery times and a lower risk of complications.
+Dr. Schwappach specializes in minimally invasive arthroscopic procedures that allow for speedy recovery times and a lower risk of complications.